 - Medicines: If surgery is scheduled after 12:00 noon, you are to take your morning heart & blood pressure medicines at their regular time.

-Download the Pre-Operative Patient Instructions
+Download the Pre-Surgical Patient Instructions

-Download the Pre-Operative Patient Instructions (Pediatrics)
+Download the Pre-Surgical Patient Instructions (Pediatrics)

 The Morning of Surgery